diogobaeder/jq-test-template/README.markdown

 # jq-test-template
 Just a project template for testing JavaScript apps.
 It already includes jQuery, since it's my JS framework of choice, most of the time.

-Hint: if you run it in the Chrome browser, you get a cool notification window for the tests results! ;-)
+Hint: if you run it in the Chrome browser, you get a cool notification window for the tests results! ;-) But beware, you must run the test in a server (e.g. a local server) for the notifications to work.

 ## Structure
 The project follows this basic file structure to start with: